hollowfizz/beyond-hw/README.md

 ## Profiles
 Created 3 profiles for the project:
 - Default: Uses the production database (tmt).
-Scheduler is enabled.
-Migration, security is disabled.
+Scheduler, migration is enabled.
+Security is disabled.
 - PROD: Uses the production database (tmt).
 Scheduler, migration is enabled.
+Security is disabled for easier testing.
 - TEST: Uses test database (tmtTest), data_test.sql init the database with test data.
 Scheduler, migration, security disabled.

 (The databases are H2 in-memory databases)